-Types of Master's Degrees in Nursing
+Types of Master’s in Nursing (MSN) Degrees & Specialties

-Are you considering getting your Master’s in nursing?
+Are you considering getting your masters's in nursing?
 A Master of Science in Nursing (MSN) degree can open the doorway to more opportunities for you as a nurse, from leadership positions to advanced clinical roles, as well as a higher salary!

 If you've been thinking about advancing your degree, now's the time!
 Read on to explore all the different paths you can take with an MSN.